dog-broad/OS_Notes/OS.md

   - The client process sends a request to the server process, which processes the request and sends a response back to the client process.
   - The client process can be a user process or another server process.
   - The server process can be a user process or a system process.

+## Process Scheduling

+Process scheduling is a mechanism that allows the operating system to allocate CPU time to processes.
+It determines which process will run next when multiple processes are ready to run.
+The goal of process scheduling is to maximize CPU utilization and system throughput while ensuring fairness and responsiveness.

+**Types of Process Scheduling:**

+1. **Long-Term Scheduling:**
+   - Also known as job scheduling, it determines which processes should be admitted to the system for processing.
+   - It selects processes from the pool of processes residing on the disk and loads them into memory for execution.
+   - It is performed when a new process is created or an existing process is terminated.
+   - It is a relatively slow process as it involves I/O operations and memory allocation.

+2. **Short-Term Scheduling:**
+   - Also known as CPU scheduling, it determines which process should be executed next.
+   - It selects processes from the pool of processes residing in memory and allocates CPU time to them.
+   - It is performed when a process is blocked, terminated, or switches from running to waiting state.
+   - It is a relatively fast process as it does not involve I/O operations or memory allocation.

+3. **Medium-Term Scheduling:**
+    - Also known as swapping, it determines which processes should be swapped out of memory and onto the disk.
+    - It selects processes from the pool of processes residing in memory and moves them to the disk.
+    - It is performed when the system is low on memory.
+    - It is a relatively slow process as it involves I/O operations and memory allocation.

+**Scheduling Algorithms:**

+1. **First Come First Serve (FCFS):**
+   - Also known as FIFO (First In First Out), it allocates CPU time to processes in the order they arrive in the ready queue.
+   - It is a non-preemptive algorithm as the process currently using the CPU cannot be preempted.
+Preemeted means to stop the process.
+   - It is easy to implement and ensures fairness as processes are executed in the order they arrive.
+   - It is not suitable for time-sharing systems as it does not prioritize short processes.

+2.  **Shortest Job First (SJF):**
+   - Also known as Shortest Process Next (SPN), it allocates CPU time to the process with the shortest expected processing time.
+   - It is a non-preemptive algorithm as the process currently using the CPU cannot be preempted.
+   - It is optimal in terms of average waiting time as it minimizes the waiting time of short processes.
+   - It is not suitable for time-sharing systems as it does not prioritize short processes.

+3. **Priority Scheduling:**
+   - It allocates CPU time to processes based on their priority.
+   - It is a preemptive algorithm as the process currently using the CPU can be preempted.
+   - It is suitable for time-sharing systems as it prioritizes short processes.
+   - It can lead to starvation of low-priority processes if high-priority processes are continually added.
+Meaning, low-priority processes may not get CPU time when high-priority processes are added.

+4. **Round Robin (RR):**
+   - It allocates CPU time to processes in a circular fashion.
+   - It is a preemptive algorithm as the process currently using the CPU can be preempted.
+   - It is suitable for time-sharing systems as it prioritizes short processes.
+   - It can lead to high average waiting time if the time quantum is too large.